ryanwang1234/learngit/readme.txt

 * WinGup v4.1

 Git is a distributed version control system
-Git is free software
+Git is free software distributed under the GPL